oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Returns true if the node has the same parent in the specified hierarchy as the other node or both are roots

-Returns false if the nodes coincide.
+A node is not a sibling of itself.
 If a node value passed to the function is null, the function returns null.

 Parameter|Type|Description
 :--------|:---|:----------